aaronpk/live-chat-overlay/README.md

 ## Installation

-Until the app is accepted by the Chrome extension store, you will need to install this as a package manually.
+You can install this package manually, or install it from the Chrome Web Store.

+### Manual Installation

-You just need to download and install this repositoary an "unpacked" extension in Chrome.
+If manually installing, you just need to download and install this repositoary an "unpacked" extension in Chrome.

 The download link is here: https://github.com/steveseguin/live-chat-overlay/archive/refs/heads/main.zip  Just extract the files to a folder once downloaded.

 Next, in Chrome, launch the Extensions page:  * [chrome://extensions/](chrome://extensions/)

 On that page, choose "Load unpacked", and navigate to the newly unpacked folder we downloaded, selecting it.
 That's it!
 All installed.  :)

+### Chrome Web Store Installation

+The extension can be found in the store here: https://chrome.google.com/webstore/detail/youtube-chat-overlay/bahhfoidnfogingiolidoidmlkogjlhp

+The webstore has a review process, which can take a few days to complete, so new releases and bug fixes can take a few days to become available.
+It will however auto-update the extension for you though and it's pretty easy to install this way.

 ## Usage